xmos/vocalfusion-avs-setup/README.md

 We do not advice using a Raspberry Pi 3, in place of a Raspberry Pi 4.
 Lack of RAM on the Raspberry Pi 3 may cause the AVS device SDK compilation to fail, as reported in [this issue](https://github.com/alexa/avs-device-sdk/issues/2035).

-- Raspberry Pi 3 with Micro-USB power supply (min.
-2A) and HDMI cable, or

 You will also need an Amazon Developer account from [here](https://developer.amazon.com)

 ## Hardware Setup